patchstack/documentation/src/content/docs/Patchstack App/Upgrades/upgrades.md

 _Accessible for the Developer and Business plan users only._
 <https://app.patchstack.com/upgrades>

-Add-Ons are the extra features developed by Patchstack.
+Upgrades are the extra features developed by Patchstack.
 These can be managed on the **Upgrades** page.

 Patchstack's upgrades include: